gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 the bot reported.
 "However,
-now that this unit's regulator is no longer operating, this will not take part in that attack."
+now that this unit's regulator is no longer operating, this will chooses not to undertake that mission."

 "Wait---a sneak attack?"
 Maddy demanded.